gbmhunter/blog/content/electronics/components/transistors/mosfets/_index.md

 The easiest way to show the difference between enhancement and depletion-mode MOSFETs is to plot a `\(V_{GS}\)` vs. `\(I_D\)` graph as shown in [^vgs-vs-id-enhancement-and-depletion-mode].

 [[vgs-vs-id-enhancement-and-depletion-mode]]
-{{% img src="vgs-vs-id-enhancement-and-depletion-mode.svg" width="700" caption="Vgs vs. Id for enhancement-mode and depletion-mode N-channel MOSFETs.
+{{% figure src="vgs-vs-id-enhancement-and-depletion-mode.svg" width="700" caption="Vgs vs. Id for enhancement-mode and depletion-mode N-channel MOSFETs.
 Fictional example (not based from real data)." %}}

 The curve for the depletion-mode MOSFET is shown on the left.
 As you can see, the device is OFF (not conducting current) when `\(V_{GS}\)` is around `\(-4V\)` and is well and truly on when `\(V_{GS}\)` gets to `\(0V\)`.
 In comparison, the enhancement-mode MOSFET is fully off when `\(V_{GS} = 0V\)`, and takes around `\(+3V\)` before it starts conducting.